freddy77/doskeys/README.md

 `make images` command will compile the program and build floppy and cd image.

+`make qemu` command will try to launch Qemu with the prepared CD image.
+Quick way to test the program.

 How to use the floppy image
 ---------------------------
  1. write to a physical floppy (quite hard these days)